overd1ce/google-homepage/README.md

 THE ODINE PROJECT

-using html and css cloen the google website
+using html and css to clone the google search website